sak1997/simple-pipeline/README.md

     * Executes the scripts in setup and the spcified job from the build yml file in the new droplet.

   - ```pipeline analyze <job-name> <path to build yml file>```
-    * Performs static analysis on files mentioned in analyze job name
+    * Performs static analysis on Javascript file whose path is mentioned in yml file.

 ## Deployment Job #1 - leonBuild.yml